Mansfield Training School and Hospital: Abuse

 The school has had a number of abuse and mistreatment allegations, Glady Burr, for example, filed a lawsuit in 1979 for $125 million because of the abuse she faced.
 She claimed denial of civil rights as well as being used to slavery.
 She was also wrongfully committed to the facility, her mother did not want to care for her and had tests on her mental state manipulated.
 She was awarded $235K.

 The 1978 lawsuit Conn.
 CARC v.
 Thorne alleged unconstitutional treatment of patients.
 This included subpar living conditions, care quality, and residential placement.
 The state of Connecticut would continue investigation into the 90s when they found DNR (do not resuscitate) labels being inappropriately placed on patients.
 This would lead the downfall of the institution.
 Residents would be moved to community-oriented homes, representing a new approach to the treatment of disabled people emerging.
 There was a shift towards placing disabled people into the community, instead of outcasting them around this time.

 The institution utilized "treatment" now understood as cruel, such as straitjacket and lobotomies.
-There are also, of course, local rumors about the facility from hauntings to other abuse of patients.